 How to live in the moment this Christmas

 When Christmas dinner is a distant memory, the decorations are packed away and you’re scrolling back through NYE photos, do you ever catch yourself reflecting on the festive season and thinking: “Actually, that was pretty fun - I can’t believe I didn’t realise it at the time?!”
-That’s something that we at The Know have all found ourselves doing over the years.

-We’ll be the first to admit that living in the moment isn’t easy, and it can become even harder over the Christmas and New Year period.
+We’ll be the first to admit that living in the moment isn’t easy — and it can become even harder over the festive season.
+As well as being a time of celebration and love, it can often bring about feelings of nostalgia and sometimes sadness.

 Remind yourself why you made a particular decision